-3.0.2 Timing of the Environmental Review and Choice-limiting Actions
+3.0.2 Timing of the Environmental Review and Choice-Limiting Actions

-An environmental review must be performed before any construction funds-regardless of source-are committed to an activity or a project.
+An environmental review must be performed and the State's release of funds granted before any construction funds-regardless of source-are committed to an activity or a project.
 No activity or project may be undertaken if the activity or project would have an adverse environmental impact or limit the choice of reasonable alternatives.
-This prohibition on "choice-limiting actions" prohibits physical activity-including acquisition, rehabilitation, and construction-as well as contracting for, or committing to any of these actions.
+This prohibition on "choice-limiting actions" prohibits acquisition of real property and physical activity-including demolition, rehabilitation, and construction-as well as contracting for, or committing to any of these actions.
+If the project will be constructed using force account crews and equipment approved by TDA, the Grant Recipient may not begin to mobilize equipment or stockpile materials at the proposed construction site(s) until after the State's release of funds.
+Grant Recipients are responsible for clarifying with TDA which activities may be performed prior to receiving the AUGF and for immediately self-reporting to TDA suspected Choice Limiting Actions should they occur before the State's release of funds.